 *(Hackney Carriage plates 1-52 can be saloon vehicles, therefore replacement vehicles for these licence numbers do not have to be wheelchair accessible).

-To apply for a hackney carriage vehicle licence you'll need to send in with your application:
+To apply for a hackney carriage vehicle licence you'll need:

 - a vehicle test certificate (from one of the approved testing stations)

 The fee is £124 for a hackney carriage saloon, or £133 for a hackney carriage WAV.

 For our full fees see our Hackney Carriage and Private Hire Fees document.
 Your fee must be paid before your licence is valid.

 Accidents and damage to a vehicle

 If you have an accident (regardless of whether there are passengers on board), you must report to this to us.
 This must be reported within 72 hours.